-Zelenskyy visits UK on European tour seeking military aid
+UK promises more missiles, attack drones for Ukraine as Zelenskyy meets Sunak on European tour

-LONDON (AP) — President Volodymyr Zelenskyy was visiting Britain on Monday, as the staunch ally of Ukraine promised to give Ukraine hundreds more missiles and attack drones in an effort to change the course of the war.
+LONDON (AP) — Ukrainian President Volodymyr Zelenskyy was in Britain Monday on his whirlwind European tour, as the staunch ally of Kyiv promised to give Ukraine hundreds more missiles and attack drones in an effort to change the course of the war.

-The U.K. government confirmed Zelenskyy’s arrival early Monday and said he would meet with Prime Minister Rishi Sunak at Chequers. the prime minister’s country retreat outside London.
+Zelenskyy landed by helicopter at Chequers, the British leader’s official country retreat, where he was greeted by Prime Minister Rishi Sunak with a handshake and a hug.
 It’s Zelenskyy’s second trip to the U.K. since Russia invaded Ukraine in February 2022.

+Zelenskyy thanked Britain for its support so far, and said the war was a matter of “security not only for Ukraine, it is important for all of Europe.”

+Sunak told Zelenskyy that “your leadership, your country’s bravery and fortitude are an inspiration to us all.”

-This is the fourth European country Zelenskky has visited in the past few days.
+This is the fourth European country Zelenskky has visited in the past few days, after France, Germany and Italy.
 He is seeking more aid as Ukraine prepares a long-anticipated spring offensive to retake territory seized by Russia.

-Ukraine’s leader made an unannounced visit to Paris on Sunday evening to meet French President Emmanuel Macron, after trips to Germany and Italy, where he met those countries’ leaders and Pope Francis.

-A message posted Monday on Zelenskyy’s official Telegram Channel said: “Today — London.
-The UK is leading the way when it comes to expanding our capabilities on the ground and in the air.
-This cooperation will continue today.
-I will meet my friend Rishi.
-We will conduct substantive negotiations face-to-face and in delegations.”
+The Kremlin said it took London’s promise to supply Ukraine with more weapons “extremely negatively,” but at the same time believed the supplies wouldn’t drastically change the course of the war, spokesman Dmitry Peskov said Monday.

+“Britain aspires to be at the forefront among countries that continue to pump weapons into Ukraine,” Peskov said.
+“We repeat once again, it cannot yield any drastic and fundamental influence on the way the special military operation (in Ukraine) is unfolding.
+But, definitely, it leads to further destruction, further action. … It makes this whole story for Ukraine much more complicated.”

-Sunak’s office said that on Monday Britain will confirm it is giving Ukraine hundreds more air defense missiles, as well as “long-range attack drones” with a range of more than 200 kilometers (120 miles).
+Sunak’s office said that on Monday Britain would confirm it was giving Ukraine hundreds more air defense missiles, as well as “long-range attack drones” with a range of more than 200 kilometers (120 miles).

 “This is a crucial moment in Ukraine’s resistance to a terrible war of aggression they did not choose or provoke,” Sunak said.
 “They need the sustained support of the international community to defend against the barrage of unrelenting and indiscriminate attacks that have been their daily reality for over a year.